-Some studies suggest that they can even reduce benign prostatic hyperplasia symptoms.
+Forbes suggests that they can even reduce benign prostatic hyperplasia symptoms.
 Others show that adding pumpkin seed powder or juice to one’s diet can help reduce blood glucose levels in those with type 2 diabetes.

 ¼ cup of whole pumpkin seeds includes 3g of fat, 3g of protein, 9g of carbs, and 71 calories.

-It’s always best to eat fresh seeds straight from a pumpkin, but you can do that just in autumn.
+It’s always best to eat fresh seeds straight from a pumpkin, but we can do that just in autumn.
 The other option is to buy packaged seeds and make sure there’s no moisture in the container or package, as well as no sign of any insects.

-Even though they grow in trees, olives must undergo some processing before you can eat them.
+Even though they grow in trees, olives must undergo some processing before we can eat them.
 There are many types of olives, some of the most common being Sevillano, Picholine, Barouni, Ascolano, Mission, and Manzanilla.

-They are extremely high in the heart-friendly vitamin E and monounsaturated fats.
+They are extremely high in heart-friendly vitamin E and monounsaturated fats.
 What’s more, olives contain the antioxidants flavonoids and polyphenols which is why they have anti-inflammatory effects.

 10 black olives include 5g of fat, 3g of carbs, and 50 calories, while 10 green ones contain 4g of fat, 1g of carbs, and 40 calories.

 Animal studies have shown they can also reduce blood pressure.
 Other beneficial compounds present in sesame seeds are phytosterols.
-They help reduce cholesterol levels, which is why they boost the heart health.
+They help reduce cholesterol levels, which is why they boost heart health.